What is “crossing the midline”?

 d.
 Let the child play with sand, scooping sand from one side of the body and putting it into a bucket on the opposite side of the body without switching hands.

 e.
-Let the child pretend to drive a car with a ball in his/her hands to use as a steering wheel and encourage the crossing of his/her arms as he/she turns the ‘steering wheel’ Or…In order to make this similar in style to most of the others—Pretend to drive a car with a ball in both hands to use as a steering wheel and cross both arms while turning the “steering wheel”.
+Let the child pretend to drive a car with a ball in his/her hands to use as a steering wheel and encourage the crossing of his/her arms as he/she turns the ‘steering wheel’ OR to make this similar in style to most of the others—pretend to drive a car with a ball in both hands to use as a steering wheel and cross both arms while turning the “steering wheel”.

 f.
 Play flashlight tag.
 In a dimmed room, lie on your backs and have the child follow your flashlight beam projected on the wall with his own flashlight.